strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 With the introduction of [KIP-827](https://cwiki.apache.org/confluence/display/KAFKA/KIP-827%3A+Expose+log+dirs+total+and+usable+space+via+Kafka+API) in kafka 3.3 we can now obtain the total and usable (available) bytes per log dir as part of the DescribeLogDirsResponse.

-Note: if a single disk contains multiple log dirs, it will be described multiple times through the kafka APIs.
+Note: if a single disk contains multiple log dirs, it will be described multiple times through the Kafka APIs.
 This repetition is acceptable as our new limit types will be applied per-volume, so redundant volume descriptions don't impact the outcome.